 To process tenders immediately, click the Close Now button.
 The operation will start and when it completes, the number of closed tender items will be displayed.
 The application also gives an example of how to use JADE timers to schedule processing.
 Enter a number of minutes in the Closure interval text box and then click the Start button.
-This will start a timer that counts down from the specified number of minutes, with progress being shown in 10-second intervals at the bottom of the form.
+This will start a timer that counts down from the specified number of minutes, with progress being displayed at the bottom of the form.